CharlieS540/MS1-Junior-Club/README.md

 ---

 This project was deployed on GitHub pages.
-I used Gitpod as a development enviroment where all changes were commited to the repository in GitHub.
+I used Gitpod as a development environment where all changes were committed to the repository in GitHub.

 To deploy the project I had to: